jiud/squared-circle/README.md

 # squared-circle
-Minimal but colorful theme for XFWM window manager
+Minimal but colorful theme for XFWM

-Tired of the same old MacOS derivative GTK themes?
+Tired of the same old MacOS derivative buttons on GTK?

 Tired of the overly flashy headache inducing lightshow colors just to close some windows?